siderolabs/talos/website/content/v1.6/talos-guides/configuration/disk-encryption.md

 This occurs only if the EPHEMERAL partition is empty and has no filesystem.

+Talos Linux supports four encryption methods, which can be combined together for a single partition:

+- `static` - encrypt with the static passphrase (weakest protection, for `STATE` partition encryption it means that the passphrase will be stored in the `META` partition).
-> Note: Talos Linux disk encryption is designed to guard against data being leaked or recovered from a drive that has been removed from a Talos Linux node.
+- `nodeID` - encrypt with the key derived from the node UUID (weak, it is designed to protect against data being leaked or recovered from a drive that has been removed from a Talos Linux node).
+- `kms` - encrypt using key sealed with network KMS (strong, but requires network access to decrypt the data.)
+- `tpm` - encrypt with the key derived from the TPM (strong, when used with [SecureBoot]({{< relref "../install/bare-metal-platforms/secureboot" >}})).

+> Note: `nodeID` encryption is not designed to protect against attacks where physical access to the machine, including the drive, is available.
-It uses the hardware characteristics of the machine in order to decrypt the data, so drives that have been removed, or recycled from a cloud environment or attached to a different virtual machine, will maintain their protection and encryption.
+> It uses the hardware characteristics of the machine in order to decrypt the data, so drives that have been removed, or recycled from a cloud environment or attached to a different virtual machine, will maintain their protection and encryption.
-It is not designed to protect against attacks where physical access to the machine, including the drive, is available.

 ## Configuration